elmsln/elmsln/README.md

 ==============
 View the living [ELMSLN UI Styleguide](https://cdn.rawgit.com/elmsln/elmsln/master/core/dslmcode/shared/drupal-7.x/themes/elmsln_contrib/foundation_access/styleguide/index.html)

 To make it even easier to contribute design elements to ELMSLN we have created a starting point on [codepen.io](http://codepen.io/heyMP/pen/KdyKgK).
-To add your own components, fork the [ELMSLN Component Starter](http://codepen.io/heyMP/pen/KdyKgK) pen, make your new componenet directly codepen, [create a new issue](https://github.com/elmsln/elmsln/issues/new) that points to your new pen and we'll get that into our styleguide.
+To add your own components, fork the [ELMSLN Component Starter](http://codepen.io/heyMP/pen/KdyKgK) pen, make your new componenet directly in codepen, [create a new issue](https://github.com/elmsln/elmsln/issues/new) that points to your new pen and we'll get that into our styleguide.

 FAQ
 ==============